alstn12088/awesome_ai4eda_new/README.md

-# Awesome AI for EDA New
+# Awesome AI for EDA Version 2

 This is survey repositary of AI based EDA researches.